openvstorage/ovs-documentation/Installation/geoscale.md

     In case it has found a Cluster, select the option *Don't join any of these clusters.*.
     -   Enter a name for the Open vStorage Cluster.
-    -   Select the configuration management system.
-Note that Arakoon is the preferred and advised configuration management system and is the only supported system in the commercial Open vStorage license.
-    -   Select whether to use an external configuration cluster for the configuration files or if Open vStorage should setup a cluster (only possible if Arakoon is selected).
+    -   Select whether to use an external configuration cluster for the configuration files or if Open vStorage should setup a cluster.
     -   Indicate if the cluster is RDMA capable.
 All nodes in the cluster must have RDMA capable hardware in order to have a working setup..

 - When the install is completed a message will be displayed.